Meiji Tokyo Renka: Games

 Meiji Tokyo Renka was originally a game published for mobile phones in 2011 by Dwango.
 The characters were designed by Karu.
 The game's theme song was "Tokyo Roman Tan" by KENN.
 The game was ported to the PlayStation Portable by Broccoli, which released on September 26, 2013.
 The game's theme song is "Kurenai no Yoru no Uta" by KENN.
 A sequel, Meiji Tokyo Renka: Twilight Kiss, was released for the PlayStation Portable on April 23, 2015.

 An updated re-release of the first game, titled Meiji Tokyo Renka: Full Moon, was released for the PlayStation Vita on August 25, 2016, which included a route for Tōsuke Iwasaki, an original character from Gekijōban Meiji Tokyo Renka: Yumihari no Serenade and Gekijōban Meiji Tokyo Renka: Hana Kagami no Fantasia.
 A mobile port for the iOS and Android were released on July 20, 2017.

 A fourth game developed by Mages and titled Meiji Tokyo Renka: Haikara Date was released as a mobile game app on December 14, 2018.

-An English version of Meiji Tokyo Renka was released on October 3, 2024 for the Nintendo Switch and Steam, along with a Chinese version.
+An English version of Meiji Tokyo Renka: Full Moon was released on October 3, 2024 for the Nintendo Switch and Steam, along with a Chinese version.
+Meiji Tokyo Renka: Twilight Kiss will be released for the Nintendo Switch and Steam in 2026 with English, Japanese, and Chinese language options.